The name of the Society shall be The Manchester and Lancashire Family History Society hereinafter called the Society.

 a) All income and property of the Society shall be applied solely towards the promotion and execution of the aims of the Society as defined in clause 2 above.
 No portion thereof shall be paid or transferred directly or indirectly to any Member of the Executive Committee.
 Nothing herein, however, shall prevent the reimbursement of reasonable and proper out-of-pocket expenses incurred on behalf of the Society.

-b) The Society shall cause proper books and accounts to be kept with respect to all sums of money received and expended by the Society and the matters in respect of which those receipts and expenditures take place.
+b) The Society shall cause proper records and accounts to be kept with respect to all sums of money received and expended by the Society and the matters in respect of which those receipts and expenditures take place.
+Such records and accounts may be stored and administered electronically with the use of approved accounting computer software.

 c) The Society's accounts shall be prepared annually and shall be subject to Audit or Independent Examination.
-A copy of the accounts, appropriately certified, shall be presented to all paid-up members of the Society.
+A copy of the accounts, appropriately certified, shall be made available to all paid-up members of the Society.
 A copy shall also be sent to the Charity Commissioners in compliance with charity legislation.

 d) The Executive Committee may exercise the power, subject to any consents required by the law, to borrow money and to charge all or any part of the property of the Charity with repayment of the money so borrowed.